knightjimr/CNVL/README.md

 Farshidfar, et. al.  Integrative Molecular and Clinical Profiling of Acral Melanoma Identifies LZTR1 as a Key Tumor Promoter and Therapeutic Target.  https://www.biorxiv.org/content/10.1101/2021.04.20.440286v1

+This caller was adapted from the computation used in [1] in 2013, developed by Siming Zhao and Murim Choi, and the original implementation of the p01CNV_segmentation code was developed by Siming Zhao in 2013.
+The computation has also been used in [2], [3], [4] and [5].

 ### Installation/Setup

 The software consists of a main bash script CNVL, along with additional code files that were run in the following environment: